 In general, use storage that is at least 1.5 times the size of the file set that you want to hold in read cache.
 For example, lets say the expected size of the entire file set is 50 TB and 10% (5 TB) of that file set is accessed frequently.
 Ensure that the file system cache storage has at least 7.5 TB of usable capacity.
 If the cache size reaches a near-full threshold, any data ingest results in an out of space error in Storage Gateway.

-When you provision local storage at installation time, ensure you allocate at least the recommended 500 GB for file system cache.
-Otherwise, Storage Gateway will generate a warning message.
+When you provision local storage at installation time, ensure that you allocate at least the recommended 500 GB for file system cache.
+Otherwise, Storage Gateway generates a warning message.

 The maximum size of the write buffer, however, is an important part of determining the cache size.
 The write buffer size increases when data is ingested in Storage Gateway and decreases after the data is uploaded to the cloud.
 The write buffer cannot be removed from file system cache.